Getting Through What You’re Going Through

 Only $75,000 to go!

-While this book certainly is not just for high school students, high school is one of the most formative—and most challenging—seasons of life.
+While this book certainly is not just for high school and college students, they are in the most formative—and most challenging—seasons of life.
 Students are asking big questions about identity, purpose, faith, and the future.
 Many are carrying heavy burdens that they don’t always have the words to express.

 The teenage years are filled with: